Jcstgn/Strategie-Long-Short-Momentum-Value-sur-les-Actions-Europeennes/README.md

  - Price-to-Book ratios for each stock.

 ## Installation
-1. Unzip the dataset file `DATA.zip` in the main project directory.
+1. Load the dataset file `DATA.xlsx` in the main project directory.
 2. Run the main Jupyter Notebook file to execute the analysis

 ## License